The Vermont Statutes Online

-(1) "Practice of psychology" means rendering or offering to render to individuals, groups, or organizations, for a consideration, any service involving the application of principles, methods, and procedures of understanding, predicting, and influencing behavior which are primarily drawn from the science of psychology.
+(1) “Practice of psychology” means rendering or offering to render to individuals, groups, or organizations, for a consideration, any service involving the application of principles, methods, and procedures of understanding, predicting, and influencing behavior that are primarily drawn from the science of psychology.
 The science of psychology includes assessment, diagnosis, prevention, and amelioration of adjustment problems and emotional and mental disorders of individuals and groups.

 (2) “Psychologist” or “practicing psychologist” means a person who is licensed to practice psychology under this chapter.

 (3) “Psychologist-doctorate” means a person who is so licensed under this chapter.

 (4) “Psychologist-master” means a person who is so licensed under this chapter.